-We are a Certified Naturally Grown Community Garden and Training Center where students and locale low-income and immigrant families work together to:
+We are a Certified Naturally Grown Campus-Community Garden where students and local immigrant families work together to:

 1) share food traditions, grow vegetables and create a discourse on sustainable agriculture

-4) be a center for community reflection for social and systemic change.
+3) be a center for community organizing and reflection for social and systemic change

 The garden is located on roughly 3/4 of an acre northwest of campus, past the West Building next to the Observatory.
 Currently, a 4,000 square foot community garden is cultivated and there are plots for 16 families.
 In addition, one room in the Science Center greenhouse is reserved for the PTF to start crops in the early spring, grow herbs for their annual fundraiser, and to extend the growing season into the fall and winter months.

 The Painted Turtle Farm, an organic student garden at Gettysburg College, was initiated during the 2005-2006 academic year as a senior project of student Freya Gibbon '07 with the support of several other Gettysburg College students and Dr. Randall Wilson of the Environmental Studies Department.
 Grant funding was provided by the Mellon Grant for Faculty Student Research, the Center for Public Service, the Environmental Studies Department, and by the student environmental club, G.E.C.O.
 The farm is named after a small friend found at the garden site in 2005 after a heavy rainstorm.